-It is the key reason why I made myself the sole Director for the first few years.
-Consciously or sub-consciously, I was concerned that other directors would bit by bit make me farm like everyone else.
-That turned out to be true, but I now have a great advisory panel and great people in the NAB bank who know this and are removing every hurdle possible to let me get the farm(s) to maximum profit as quickly as possible.
+Caluka now has a great advisory panel and great support from the NAB who know this and are removing every hurdle possible to let me get the farm(s) to maximum profit as quickly as possible.

 My thoughts and plans are that after a few years of the farm(s) being at maximum production and making very high profits, any new director would be a fool to direct the farm back to the less profitable ways of farming livestock.
 My aim is for the farms to not need me and is why it is crucial I train managers and staff how to do what I find so easy, and to have people in the team with much better skills in the areas I am weak.
 We have four on the team so far, and will be growing quickly now.
 I am very excited about the future.
 We have such great times ahead of us.